-In this article, we will be discussing 4 Ways to Start Creating a Photography Style Guide for a Brand If your a photographer you will find this article very useful.
+In this article, we will be discussing 4 Ways to Start Creating a Photography Style Guide for a Brand If you’re a photographer you will find this article very useful.

 One of the most important aspects of establishing a strong brand is to develop a consistent theme – and that applies to its photos as well.
 The best way to ensure that your photos are consistent enough that they have an identifiable look is to use a photography style guide.